V-Squared/V-Squared.github.io/plan/true-north.md

 # Life after V² {#life-after-v2}

-How life looks after V² has become mainstream from the point of view of computer users, retailers, and manufacturer:
+How life looks after V² has become mainstream from the point of view of computer users, retailers, and manufacturers:

 ## Life after V² as Computer User
 A computer user of a V² compatible PC enjoy's lower buying costs while at the same time getting higher performance for his applications due to increased customization of his V²PC.
 During the lifespan of his V²PC he further saves costs due to easy upgrading of parts that bottleneck the performance.
 In case of a computer failure he is reducing downtime by either repairing the PC himself or by using the V² Repair Service in a shop around the corner.